zaqifathis/BIMserver-doc/Scalability.md

 # Technical

 BDB is transactional.
 Transactional is hard in scalable databases.
+Most scalable databases are "eventually consistent", which requires a different way of programming, much harder than for a normal database (the application becomes responsible for figuring out discrepancies).

 # Other ways of scaling (not using a different database)